Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Renormalizable and Asymptotically Background-Free Quantum Gravity

 The lowest is given by $b_c = ( N_X + 11 N_W/2+ 62 N_A )/360 + 769/180$ with a right positive value, where $N_X$, $N_W$, and $N_A$ are the numbers of scalar fields, Weyl fermions, and gauge fields coupled with gravity, respectively \cite{ft, amm92, hs}.
 For example, $b_c=7.0$ for the Standard Model, $b_c = 9.1$ for $SU(5) \,$GUT, and $b_c=12.0$ for $SO(10) \,$GUT.
 Here we adopt $b_c=7$.

 Initial quantum gravity spectrum at $t=0$ is given by a two-point function of $\phi$.
-It is a logarithmic function of distance as \cite{am, hamada12M4, hhy10}
+It is a logarithmic function of distance \cite{am, hamada12M4, hhy10}

-Fourier transforming this in three-dimensional space provides a scale-invariant spectrum whose amplitude is a constant proportional to the reciprocal of $b_c$.
+Fourier transforming this in three-dimensional space provides a scale-invariant scalar spectrum whose amplitude is a positive-definite constant proportional to the reciprocal of $b_c$.
 This fact is a consequence of the gravitational field being a dimensionless field.

-The dynamics at the UV limit, where the Riegert action plays a central role, is described by the BRST conformal field theory, i.e., a special conformal field theory with conformal invariance as gauge symmetry.
-This is a hidden quantum field theory that emerges when rewriting quantum gravity into the theory on a particular background, here $\eta_{\mu\nu}$, and performing the path integral over $\phi$.
+The dynamics at the UV limit, where the Riegert action plays a central role, is described by the BRST conformal field theory, i.e., a special conformal field theory with conformal invariance as gauge symmetry.\footnote{ The transformation law for each field is expressed as $\dl_\zeta \phi = \zeta^\lam \pd_\lam \phi + \pd_\lam \zeta^\lam/4$ and $\dl_\zeta h_{\mu\nu} = \zeta^\lam \pd_\lam h_{\mu\nu} + ( \pd_\mu \zeta_\lam - \pd_\lam \zeta_\mu ) h^\lam_{~\nu}/2 + ( \pd_\nu \zeta_\lam - \pd_\lam \zeta_\nu ) h^\lam_{~\mu}/2$ with a gauge parameter $\zeta^\lam$ satisfying conformal Killing equations.
+The key here is that both right-hand sides are field-dependent.
+In contrast, in conventional weak-field approximation, gauge transformations remaining in the UV limit do not depend on fields, thus all modes that cannot be removed by gauge fixing become physical.} This is a hidden quantum field theory that emerges when rewriting quantum gravity into the theory on a particular background, here $\eta_{\mu\nu}$, and performing the path integral over $\phi$.
 Unlike normal conformal invariance, this invariance shows background freedom that expresses gauge equivalence between different conformally-flat spacetimes.
-Under this symmetry, all ghost modes become unphysical, not gauge invariant.
-The argument based on the conformal algebra can be found everywhere \cite{am, amm92, amm97, hh, hamada12M4, hamada12RS3}.
+Under this symmetry, all ghost modes involved in the $\phi$ and $h^\mu_{~\nu}$ fields become unphysical---not gauge invariant.
+Physical states are given by scalar composite states (primary scalar states) only, no tensor-type states.
+Thus, the asymptotic background freedom indicates that scalar fluctuations predominate in the early universe, consistent with observations.\footnote{ The BRST conformal invariance suggests that there are no tensor fluctuations of the CMB scales originated before inflation.
+Thus, they do not give a limit on the inflation scale so that we can go over the Planck scale wall.} The argument based on the conformal algebra can be found everywhere, which corresponds to solving the Hamiltonian and momentum constraints that bind ghosts \cite{am, amm92, amm97, hh, hamada12M4, hamada12RS3}.